reahl/reahl/reahl-doc/doc/tutorial/schemaevolution.rst

 Now change the application to a newer version:

-- comment out the 'TODO' version of `added_date`, and uncomment the version with the Column
+- comment out the 'TODO' version of `added_date` in the Address class, and uncomment the version with the Column (this simulates a change in schema)
 - edit the `.reahlproject` file and add a new version entry which includes a migration (see also :ref:`component <create-component>`):